OBIchance/obsan/content/posts/write-ups/JavaScript-Deobfuscation .md

 ![AI](/images/java/d2428cd5-7d42-407c-af7e-d561345821b6.webp)

 This lab involved analyzing a website’s JavaScript code to uncover hidden information, reverse obfuscation, and extract a secret key.
 The key was then decoded and sent as a POST request to obtain the final flag.
+(This lab is found on hack the box JavaScript Deobfuscation module  )
 ## **Step 1: Identifying the JavaScript File**
 I started by inspecting the HTML source code of the webpage that was given to me.
 The script tag in the HTML revealed the JavaScript file:
 ![HTML](/images/java/HTML_CODE.png)